“Transdermal routes of administration and lower doses

 - Joint Position Statement By the British Menopause Society, Royal College of Obstetricians and Gynaecologists and Society for Endocrinology on Best Practice Recommendations for the Care of Women Experiencing the Menopause

-- Mayo Clinic Minute: Help With Hot Flashes Due To Menopause [+ Video] [+ Video Courtesy: Mayo Clinic News Network]
+- Mayo Clinic Minute: Menopause and the Heart Connection [+ Video Courtesy: Mayo Clinic News Network]

 - Mayo Clinic Minute: Signs of Coronary Artery Disease, How To Reduce Your Risk [+ Video]